 - Lack of a central outcomes database

 COEMIG accreditation is available to surgeons, hospitals and ambulatory surgery centers around the world that provide minimally invasive gynecologic surgical care on an inpatient and outpatient basis.

 Requirement 1: Institutional Commitment to Excellence

 The applicant facility demonstrates a commitment to excellence in minimally invasive gynecology from the highest levels of its medical staff and administration.

-This commitment includes having specialty-specific credentialing and privileging guidelines in minimally invasive gynecologic surgery that are separate from general surgery guidelines.
+This commitment includes having specialty-specific credentialing and privileging guidelines in minimally invasive gynecologic surgery.

 Requirement 2: Surgical Experience

-The applicant facility performs at least 100 minimally invasive (hysteroscopic, laparoscopic and/or vaginal) gynecologic surgery procedures annually.
+The applicant facility performs at least 100 minimally invasive (hysteroscopic, laparoscopic and/or vaginal) gynecologic surgeries annually.

-Each applicant surgeon performs at least 35 qualifying surgeries annually and has served as the primary surgeon for at least 125 minimally invasive gynecologic surgery procedures in their lifetime.
+Each applicant surgeon performs at least 35 qualifying surgeries annually and has served as the primary surgeon for at least 125 qualifying minimally invasive gynecologic surgeries in their lifetime.